larntz/lemmy-directory/content/no.lastname.nz/outdoors.md

 ---
-title: "Aotearoa's Great Out Doors"
+title: "Great Out Doors"
 name: "outdoors"
-description: "A community to post and talk about New Zealand's Outdoors- Walking- Tramping- Camping- Mountain Biking - Hunting- Trout FishingRules: Don't be a dick"
+description: "A community to post and talk about [mostly] New Zealand's Outdoors- Walking- Tramping- Camping- Mountain Biking - etcHunting and Fishing can post to [!huntingfishing@no.lastname.nz](https://no.lastname.nz/c/huntingfishing) Rules: Don't be a dick"
 type: community
-date: "2023-07-04 14:51:18"
+date: "2023-07-06 18:29:21"
 draft: false
 nsfw: false
 actor_id: "https://no.lastname.nz/c/outdoors"
 host: no.lastname.nz
-lastmod: "2023-06-17 08:22:29"
+lastmod: "2023-07-05 01:37:45"
 published: "2023-06-14 04:43:58"
-subscribers: 20
+subscribers: 21
 posts: 8
 comments: 10
 weight: 8